Lunat1q/Catchem-PoGo/README.md

 If you have any problems with getting device info, consider watching this post: [AdbDrivers](http://forum.xda-developers.com/showthread.php?p=48915118#post48915118)

 <h2>Credits</h2>
-Thanks to Feroxs' hard work on the API & Console we are able to manage something like this.
+Thanks to <i>[Feroxs'](https://github.com/FeroxRev)</i> hard work on the API & Console we are able to manage something like this.
 Without him, this would not have been available.</br>
 Design ideas: <i><b>[@Morphir](https://github.com/ephran)</b> - Poke info design</i>, <i><b>Su**ro</b> - initial design idea</i>

- <h2>Rights</h2>
+<h2>Rights / Legal</h2>
- All rights to trademarks used are going to Nintendo and Niantic
+This Bot is in no way affiliated with, authorized, maintained, sponsored or endorsed by Niantic, The Pokémon Company, Nintendo or any of its affiliates or subsidiaries.
+This is an independent and unofficial API for educational use ONLY.
+Use at your own risk.

-<h2>Licence</h2>
+<h2>License</h2>
-Licenced under AGPLv3
+This Bot is Licensed under AGPLv3 (General Public License V3.0), & You can View it [Here](https://raw.githubusercontent.com/Lunat1q/Catchem-PoGo/master/LICENSE.md)